Minterest’s village of supporters

 - LONG TERM VIEW

-Investors who wouldn’t just flip MNT, but who were true believers in Minterest’s long term future, and so would be part of the journey with the protocol and its user community.
+Investors who wouldn’t just flip MINTY, but who were true believers in Minterest’s long term future, and so would be part of the journey with the protocol and its user community.

 - VALUE ADD